layer5io/docs/content/en/meshmap/designer/whiteboarding/_index.md

 ![Shapes Introduction](./overview.png)

-The Whiteboarding and Freestyle Drawing feature introduces versatile drawing capabilities within Meshmap.
+The Whiteboarding and Freestyle Drawing feature introduces versatile drawing capabilities within Kanvas.
 This expansion augments the tool's functionality with a suite of annotation and visualization tools, allowing users to draw, annotate, and collaborate in real-time on their cloud native designs.